Multnomah County Drainage District

 Portland, OR 97211

-Multnomah County Drainage District helps protect lives and property from flooding by operating and maintaining stormwater and flood management systems for over 1200 acres of land along the Columbia Slough and the lower Columbia River.
+Multnomah County Drainage District helps protect lives and property from flooding by operating and maintaining stormwater and flood management systems for nearly 13,000 acres of land along the Columbia Slough and the lower Columbia River.
 These systems include: 27 miles of levee, 13 pump stations, and 45 miles of ditches, sloughs, streams, and culverts.

 MCDD manages three other drainage districts through an annual contract for management services: Peninsula Drainage District #1 (PEN 1), Peninsula Drainage District #2 (PEN 2), and the Sandy Drainage Improvement Company (SDIC).
 Through their collaboration, the Districts reduce flood risk for 40% of Port of Portland facilities, including Portland International Airport, with 12 million tons of goods moving through these facilities per year, $16 billion in annual economic activity and $5 billion in assessed property value across four cities (Portland, Gresham, Fairview and Troutdale), the Columbia South Shore Well Field the second largest source of drinking water in the state, serving 800,000 Oregonians, 10% of the total jobs in Multnomah County, the majority of those in industrial, manufacturing, and transport.